High volume of bat removal calls reported in Virginia - NewsBreak

 Perry said just recently, they responded to a call for a Chesterfield woman who was bitten while going to sleep.

 “She described it as a very sharp, stinging sensation,” he said.
-“Like it, it almost felt like a like a spider bit her.”
+“Like it, it almost felt like a spider bit her.”

-If you find a bat in your home, Perry advises to contain it to one area then call a professional.
+If you find a bat in your home, Perry advises to contain it in one area then call a professional.
 If you’ve been bitten, get medical help immediately.

 Comments / 0